cgaskill20/aperture-client/README.md

         /static            # code that isn't really a library, and depends on a bunch of external items existing to be run /third-party       # where third-party css lives
-        /js                # where javascript for the frames live /control           # js that affects the control of the frames, for instance, onclick listeners /frame-specific    # js that is specific to a certain frame /grpc              # grpc related code, much of it auto-generated /library           # in-house library code, like query interfaces and such (this is where most of the code is) /charting      # all the charting code
+        /js                # where javascript for the frames live /static            # js that other things dont depend on /grpc              # grpc related code, much of it auto-generated /library           # in-house library code, like query interfaces and such (this is where most of the code is) /charting      # all the charting code